-This story follows the events of the Fullmetal Alchemist: Brotherhood 2009 anime, rather than the 2003 one.
-In fact, this very chapter kind of serves as a makeshift alternate ending to Episode 26 of the 2009 anime,"Reunion."
+This story follows the events of the manga and the Brotherhood series, rather than the 2003 anime.
+In fact, this very chapter kind of serves as an alternate ending to Episode 26 of the 2009 anime,"Reunion."

 "Are you sure about this?"

 Edward paused, his chapped lips twitching downward at the sudden inquiry.
 Exhaling, he maneuvered his gaze away from the freshly drawn transmutation circle to lock eyes with Ling Yao.
 Even though the Xingese prince's eyes resembled slits on his face, he could tell that they were flashing with uncertainty and – although it could have just been Ed's imagination – fear.
 He stifled a grimace at the sight of his ally's solemn expression, and more so at the rest of his appearance.
 Like Edward, Ling's tanned flesh had been adorned with cuts, bruises, and various other markings from the past few days' restless events.
 His clothing was also drenched with the blood that they had been trudging through for countless hours, and he was standing in an odd fashion due to a few possibly fractured – or broken – bones.
 He had to stop himself from sighing again.
 They both probably resembled horrible monsters of some sort.